 Drinking is a significant part of the Japanese culture, whether you are drinking sake made in a generations-old brewery, a regular drink from the store, or a high-end award-winning hard-to-buy whisky.

 Japanese, just like many people in the world, have been having alcoholic drinks since time immemorial.
 Modern Japan is known for being strict in aspects of life like social interactions but is open regarding their drinking culture.

-Here are some of the most popualr Japanese drinks:
+Here are some of the most famous Japanese drinks:

 1. Sake/ Nihonshu

-Sake means alcohol in Japan and can be used to refer to any type of alcohol.
-However, to avoid confusion, Nihonshu is the rice wine that many Japanese visitors call sake.
+Sake means alcohol in Japan and can refer to any type of alcohol.
+However, Nihonshu is the rice wine that many Japanese visitors call sake to avoid confusion.

-Nihonshu is made using water, rice, and koji (aspergillus oryzae), which is a special variety of mold used for fermentation.
-Normally, the drink is colorless and clear, with a little sweet taste and scent.
+Nihonshu, probably the most famous drink in Japan, is made using water, fermented rice, and koji (aspergillus oryzae), a unique variety of mold used for fermentation.
+Usually, the drink is colorless and transparent, with a sweet taste and scent.

-The quality of water, type of rice, and strain of koji used in making the drink determine the end flavor.
+The quality of water, rice type, and koji strain used in making the drink determine the end flavor.
 The techniques and environment used during the brewing process also determine the quality of the end product.

 The rice used is usually an inedible type, thick, and has a nice starchy core to help with fermentation.

-Nihonshu, with an alcoholic volume of 15-20%, has the highest natural alcohol volume since many of the other alcoholic drinks are made using brewer’s alcohol to increase the ABV.
+Nihonshu, with an alcohol content of 15-20%, has the highest natural alcohol volume since many other alcoholic drinks are made using brewer’s alcohol to increase the ABV.